-I recently returned from family summer vacation at Now Jade Riviera Cancun, a stunning resort in Puerto Morelos, Mexico.
+I recently returned from a family summer vacation at Dreams Jape Resort & Spa, a stunning resort in Puerto Morelos, Mexico.

 The Mexican Riviera

 While I’m not usually an ‘all inclusive’ type traveler, but ironically my first post for this blog was about a family vacation taken to a similar resort called Dreams Nueva Vallarta.
-Both ‘Dreams’ and ‘Now’ resorts are under the umbrella of the AmResorts Collection.
-Many of their properties are located in Mexico, and in the case of Now Jade, carved out of dense, low-growth jungle.
+Dreams resorts are under the umbrella of the AmResorts Collection.
+Many of their properties are located in Mexico, and in the case of Dreams Jade Resort & Spa, carved out of dense, low-growth jungle.

-Now Jade is located on what is referred to as Riviera Maya, a tourism and resort district that straddles the coastal Highway 307 along the Caribbean coastline, south of Cancun.
+Dreams Jade Resort & Spa, formerly known as Now Jade, is located on what is referred to as Riviera Maya, a tourism and resort district that straddles the coastal Highway 307 along the Caribbean coastline, south of Cancun.
 A string of coastal towns from Puerto Morelos through Playa del Carmen and down to Tulum are situated on the eastern portion of the Yucatan Peninsula.

 In the Mexican state of Quintana Roo, gorgeous, pristine beaches stretch along this corridor like glittering gems.